4Cs of DIAMONDS

 Buying a diamond is no different, except most of know very little about diamonds.
 Or how much is wise to spend on this symbol of our eternal and priceless love for another.
 Especially when the symbol is so full of the mystery and allure that is a diamond.

 Well, we cannot diminish the mystery and allure that surrounds diamonds, but we can diminish some of the mystery that surrounds their pricing.
-Our goal is to help you establish a sensible budget and ensure you are getting the best value for money.
+Our goal is to provide diamond education and help you establish a sensible budget and ensure you are getting the best value for money.
 Both Naturally Mined Diamonds and Lab-Grown Diamonds are graded as per the 4C’s established by GIA which are as follow.

 MAKING LIGHT DANCE…

 The true beauty of a diamond lies in its ability to reflect light, so the Cut can have a significant influence on its value.
 Of all the Four C’s (Carat, Cut, Color and Clarity) the Cut is the only one governed by a person’s skills as opposed to nature’s power.
 Cut is therefore a highly important factor in determining a diamond’s beauty and ultimate value.

 Diamond-cutting is a complex process that demands great skill.

 If a diamond is cut too deep, light will escape from the side of the base and brilliance is lost.
 If it is cut too shallow, light will escape through the bottom of the stone resulting in a glassy appearance.
 When a diamond is cut to perfect proportions, light is reflected through the top, giving it fire and sparkle.

 Only perfect Cut diamonds are selected and showcased at The Diamond Guys.
 We carefully hand-select the very best diamonds ensuring that each diamond is perfect Cut, maximizing its brilliance and beauty.